Mindscoach

 The better they play the game, the harder it becomes to question if the game still matters.

-Overperformance often disguises:
+Overperformance often disguises itself as:

-He wasn’t just driving metrics—he was distracting himself.
+Dave, he wasn’t just driving metrics—he was distracting himself.

 From questions that scared him.

 From values that shifted while he wasn’t looking.
+He was becoming somebody he could no longer recognise.

 Coaching Insight: GROWing Into Clarity